threefoldfoundation/tft-stellar/ThreeBotPackages/activation_service/README.md

 - *wallet* : Name of new/existing stellar wallet client instance
 - *secret* : Activation secret of wallet to import ( if you are not using an already existing wallet)
-- *network*: "STD" or "TEST" to indicate the type of the stellar network (only required when importing a wallet through the secret argument)
+- *network*: "STD" or "TEST" to indicate the type of the stellar network (only required when importing a wallet through the secret argument).
+Default="TEST"
 - *domain* : domain configured to access the service

 Example with kwargs:
 `j.servers.threebot.default.packages.add(package_path,wallet="WALLET_NAME",domain="domain.test.1")`

+If the wallet name does not exist and the secret or network are not set through the install arguments, environment variables can be used to set the secret and network:
+- **ACTIVATION_WALLET_SECRET**
+- **ACTIVATION_SERVICE_NETWORK**

 ## Actor